Nielszy/dev-cliip/README.md

 ## How to start?

 Start by forking this project into a **private** repository called `dev-cliip`.
-Keep it private since you'll be committing encrypted API tokens to the repo.
+Keep it private since you'll be committing an encrypted API token to your repo.
+We will use [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to encrypt credentials that will be committed to your forked repo.

 After that, create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT) called `dev-cliip` with the following permissions and grant the PAT access to your `dev-cliip` repository: